roderickjackson-bradley/socket_io_app/work/w11/d1/03-04-mastermind-settings-lab/mastermind-settings-lab.md

 	  ...
 	```

 5. Changing the structure of `colors` expectedly broke the code because we were used to passing `colors` as an array to `<GamePage>`.
-Refactor the value that is assigned to the `colors` prop in `<GamePage>` such that the appropriate array in the `colors` variable is passed according to the value of the `difficulty` property in state.
+Refactor the value that is assigned to the `colors` prop in `<GamePage>` such that the appropriate array in the refactored `colors` object is passed according to the value of the `difficulty`  state property.
 With this step complete, the react-mastermind will be working again.

 6. Now comes the "fun" part - building out the `<SettingsPage>` component so that: